Context Engineering

 )

-print(response.get_data(ensure_keys=["goal", "milestones"]))5) External knowledge injection (RAG entry)
+print(response.result.get_data(ensure_keys=["goal", "milestones"]))6) External knowledge injection (RAG entrypoint)

 from agently import Agently